umbraco/UmbracoDocs/Add-ons/UmbracoForms/Installation/upgrade.md

 ---

 # Keeping Umbraco Forms up to date
-Forms makes it easy to stay in sync with the latest releases, so you can take advantage of new features and bug fixes.
+Forms allows you to stay in sync with the latest releases, so you can take advantage of new features and bug fixes.

 ## Checking for updates
 You won't have to check for updates manually.
 Umbraco Forms will inform you when a new update is available.
 Navigate to the Forms dashboard and if you see the following then a new version is already available.